The Piedmont Patch Collaborative: Collaborating to Restore Native Flora and Fauna, One Patch of Piedmont at a Time

 The project has an educative component, engaging school children and graduate students and inviting all who are responsible for patches of Piedmont land to learn how to create vibrant native sanctuaries that serve rather than harm God’s creation.
 Ideally, we can lead other congregations and other neighborhoods to adopt this concept of native sanctuaries, building refuges of hope for native wildlife and havens of peace and beauty for humans one patch of piedmont (and beyond!) at a time.
 The Project will also include education on invasive exotic species and their removal — why it is important, how it contributes to sustainability.

-We hope the Piedmont Patch Project (like the Pee Wee Homes Collaborative) will serve as prototypes that can be scaled and replicated in a variety of church, public, and private settings.
+We hope the Piedmont Patch Collaborative (like the Pee Wee Homes Collaborative) will serve as prototypes that can be scaled and replicated in a variety of church, public, and private settings.